larsks/blog.oddbit.com-posts/2016-02-07-systemd-nspawn-for-fun-and-well-mostly-f.md

 There are many different ways in which it can be used.
 I'm going to focus on one that's a bit of a corner use case that I find particularly interesting.

-In this article we're going to explore the [systemd-nspawn][] tool, and see how we can use it to spawn lightweight containers for architectures other than that of our host system.
+In this article we're going to explore how we can use [systemd-nspawn][] to spawn lightweight containers for architectures other than that of our host system.

 ## In which we perform magic